pfeodrippe/arrudeia/README.md

   @balances)

-;; or use the tagged literal (they return the same form)
+;; or use the tagged literal (they return the same form) ;; you can even create your own data readers, see section `Usage` below
 #ar/->*       ;; <<<<< Added here
 (defn request
   [data]